-What we know about Ian McKellen's recovery after fall
+What we know as Ian McKellen withdraws from Player Kings tour after fall

 The veteran screen and stage actor, 85, is having physiotherapy after falling off the stage while performing in the West End.

-Sir Ian McKellen has revealed he is in recovery after falling off the stage while performing in the West End.
+Sir Ian McKellen has pulled out of the national tour of Player Kings after falling off the stage while performing in the West End.

 So what is McKellen doing in his recovery?
 We know The Lord of the Rings star has revealed he is doing physiotherapy, light exercise and taking lots of rest.